We may receive compensation when you click on links to products from our partners.

 So, consider the following:

-- You are Not Dressed for the Part: Let’s face it, job interviews are really not much different from auditions.
-You might have the talent, experience and skills but maybe you don’t look the part.
+Let’s face it, job interviews are really not much different from auditions.
+You might have the talent, experience, and skills but maybe you don’t look the part.
 There is a fine line between dressing correctly and under-dressing.
 While overdressing is not a fatal mistake, under-dressing or not dressing correctly could definitely kill your chances of getting the job.
 Not sure how to dress?

 - Don’t arrive too early for the interview (you don’t want to seem over-eager)